Rudd-O/saltstack-automation/formulas/email/mta/README.md

 That said, the settings to make SPF and DKIM *reject* mail don't seem to work correctly.

+It is your responsibility to talk to your network hosting provider to set up reverse DNS for the public IPv4 (and possibly IPv6) address.
+Most e-mail providers reject e-mail from addresses not resolving back to the host name of the sender mail server.
+It is also your responsibility to set up the right A (possibly AAAA too) record in your DNS server pointing the host name of your mail server to your mail server's IP address, and the MX record, pointing the domains you want your mail server to handle mail for, to the host name of your mail server.
+DKIM and SPF will also require additional DNS records, explained below.

 ## Let's encrypt support

 This formula will by default also rely on the